 Data Race vs Race Condition in Swift

-Data race and race condition are not the same thing in the context of concurrent programming.
-A data race happens when two threads access the same mutable object without synchronization, while a race condition happens when the order of events affects the correctness of the program.
+Data race and race condition are not the same thing in concurrent programming.
+A data race happens when multiple threads access the same memory without synchronization and at least one access is a write.
+A race condition is a broader correctness bug where the result depends on the timing or order of events.

 Data Race